 Workshops

 While GCAC’s workshops are designed with graduate students in mind, all members of the University of Toronto community are welcome to attend as many workshops as they wish.
-We offer two types of workshops: live online (synchronous) workshops and pre-recorded, on-demand (asynchronous) workshops.
+We offer two types of workshops: live online or in-person (synchronous) workshops and pre-recorded, on-demand (asynchronous) workshops.
 Registration for both types of workshops is required.

 Please click the title of each workshop to read the workshop description and registration details.
 Once you register, you will receive details on how to join each synchronous or asynchronous workshop you have chosen.
 If you are are not able to register online, please contact sgs.gcacreg@utoronto.ca to be registered manually.